Lead / Create / Contribute

 Ranney Head of School, Dr. John W. Griffith, joined the community in July 2013.
 He is the fourth Head of School to oversee Ranney since its establishment in 1960.

-Dr. Griffith has won a number of awards and fellowships, including from the Fulbright Memorial Fund, the National Endowment for the Humanities, and as a Head of School Visiting Fellow at the Klingenstein Center.
+Dr. Griffith has won a number of awards and fellowships, including from the Fulbright Memorial Fund, the National Endowment for the Humanities, as a Joseph Klingenstein Fellow, and Head of School Visiting Fellow at the Klingenstein Center, Teachers College.
 He has worked on and headed numerous accreditation visits in Tennessee, Ohio, and New Jersey, and served on the Board of the Tennessee Association of Independent Schools.
 He currently is a member of the NJAIS Accreditation Committee and serves on the NJAIS Board.

 Dr. Griffith was born in Edison, New Jersey, and grew up in New Hampshire, where he graduated from the Derryfield School.
-He is married to Mrs. Dana Griffith; their daughter, Claire, attends Ranney’s Middle School.
 A lover of literature and a firm believer in staying connected to the classroom, Dr. Griffith regularly teaches an Upper School English elective.
 He also writes poetry, including an annual poem that he delivers to the graduating class at each commencement.

 “Ranney reminds me a lot of the school where I grew up, Derryfield, a progressive day school in Manchester, New Hampshire.
 As a student, I could feel that Derryfield, like Ranney, was a dynamic place,” he said upon joining Ranney School.